ashwinibhangale/Commentcount/README.md

 The program has comments explaining each part of the code.

 The code works for python programs(capitalone.py) and a partial solution is uploaded for java,javascript codes(capitalone_partial.py)

+Assumptions :
+There are no syntactical errors in the code